DigDugData/Cicada-Zombies/README.md

 ## Key Stakeholders

 - **Entomologists:** The phenomenon offers scientists a unique opportunity to delve deeper into the intricate world of these enigmatic vocalists.
-So, experts are leaping at the chance to further unravel the mysteries of cicada biogeography, evolutionary adaptations, and the ecological significance of their cyclical emergence.
+So, experts are leaping at the chance to further unravel the mysteries of cicada biogeography, evolutionary adaptations, and the ecological significance of their cyclical emergence,
-- **Pharmaceutical research scientists:** Understanding the phenomenon can have potential impact on medical research on fungal diseases in humans.
+- **Pharmaceutical research scientists:** Understanding the phenomenon can have potential impact on medical research on fungal diseases in general (possibly in other animals),
-- **Cicada enthusiasts:** Searching for and finding cicadas is a fun and family-friendly activity
+- **Cicada enthusiasts:** Searching for and finding cicadas is a fun and family-friendly activity.

 ## Project Overview

-- **Dataset:** The project uses images of healthy and infected cicadas from various websites such as National Library of Medicine, GenBank, iNaturalist (https://drive.google.com/drive/folders/1jU4Hkq3MYyvOOWER5Q3_TZXKH4Qzp95g?usp=sharing)
+- **Dataset:** The project uses images of healthy and infected cicadas from various websites such as iNaturalist (see [2]) and images.cv (see [7]),
-- **Models:** Popular convolutional neural network architectures such as ResNet50, VGG16, VGG19 and InceptionV2 are used dataset for image classification.
+- **Models:** Popular convolutional neural network architectures such as VGG16, VGG19 and InceptionV2 are used dataset for image classification (see [8]).

 ## Key Performance Indicators (KPIs)